How And When To Discipline A Toddler

-When defiant toddlers throw their bottles, frustrated parents often ask parenting expert Catherine Pearlman, author of the book Ignore It! how to discipline their toddlers.
-The tough but fair answer is that it isn’t possible.
+When defiant toddlers throw their bottles, frustrated parents often turn to parenting expert Catherine Pearlman, author of the book Ignore It!
+The tough but fair answer she gives is that disciplining a toddler isn’t possible.
 Generally speaking, you can’t effectively discipline a child until they’re at least 2 years old — about the same time your toddler-age kid is ready for potty training.
 “If they’re ready for potty training, they’re ready for consequences,” Pearlman says.

 Meanwhile, ineffective discipline can exacerbate parental frustration — which can result in yelling.
 A 2013 study published in Child Development highlighted just how dangerous regularly yelling at your kids can be.
 They found that harsh verbal discipline, such as yelling, swearing, and using insults, was as harmful as hitting or spanking toddlers.
 Likewise, 50 years worth of research suggests spanking and harsh punishment can lead to mental health problems, cognitive difficulties, aggression, and antisocial tendencies later in life.
 And yet one in six parents are still doing it.
-Perhaps, Pearlman suggests, parents flip out at their kids because their misguided attempts at discipline don’t stick.
+Perhaps, Pearlman suggests, parents flip out at their kids because misguided attempts at discipline don’t stick.

 If your kid isn’t developmentally ready for discipline, it’s not his or her fault.
 The point of discipline, Pearlman says, is behavioral training — creating consequences to prevent actions from happening repeatedly.
 If the child is as yet unable to mentally link the consequence to the action, you’re just screaming into the void and your child isn’t sure why.
 “A toddler running into the street and nearly getting hit, then being pulled back in and scolded, isn’t going to teach an 18-month old not to run in the street,” Pearlman explains.
 “They don’t have the capacity for this.”